scionproto/scion/doc/StaticInfo.md

 ### Fetching Mechanism

-Asdf.
+As soon as an end to end path has been fetched and constructed by a host, the following steps are taken:

+- The Service is invoked and examines the constructed path
+- The Service constructs requests in the form of SCION packets, each with specific payloads
+- The

-### Extension Wire Format
+### Payload Format

-Cap'nProto will be used for the wire formats of the extension.
+JSON will be used for the format of the extension.